ROMAsofthub/ROMAsofthub/README.md

 ## About [ROMA]software
 Hello!
 I am the creator and sole developer behind **[ROMA]software**.
 My passion for technology and programming has led me to create this personal project, where I develop small applications and tools for the general public as a hobby.
 Through small programs and practical solutions, I aim to contribute to the open-source software community and help others with simple yet effective projects.

-Even though I am a one-person team, every line of code is written with dedication and care, always striving to deliver functional and high-quality products!
+Even though I am a one-person team, every line of code is written with dedication and care, always striving to deliver functional and high-quality products.

 ---